Associate Professor of History (On Sabbatical Fall 2017)

 “Painting the Philippines with an American Brush: Visions of Race and National Mission among the Oregon Volunteers in the Philippine Wars of 1898 and 1899,” Oregon Historical Quarterly (2003).
 Winner of 2003 Joel Palmer Award.

 “Mexico.”
 In Oxford Bibliographies Online: Atlantic History, ed.
-Trevor Burnard (Oxford University Press, 2011)
+Trevor Burnard (Oxford University, 2011)

-Before joining the SOU faculty, Professor McEnroe taught Latin American, European, and U.S. history at Reed College, Oakland University, and Oregon Episcopal School.
-He currently teaches World Civilizations (History 111) in addition to his own upper division courses on the history of Latin America and the Atlantic World.
+TEACHINGBefore joining the SOU faculty, Professor McEnroe taught Latin American, European, and U.S. history at Reed College, Oakland University, and Oregon Episcopal School.
+He currently teaches introductory surveys of World History (HST 110 and 111) as well as his own upper division courses on the early Atlantic world.